VictorrLiu/CAD-genomic-study/README.md

 # CAD-genomic-study
-This repository contains the analysis scripts for the study "Novel Tissue-Specific Spatial Regulatory Gene-Gene Interactions Identified in Coronary Artery Disease".
+This repository contains the analysis scripts for the study "More Than Just Bad Lifestyles: A De novo Genetic Approach Identifies Links Between Coronary Artery Disease and its Comorbidities".
 In the current study, we integrated data on gene expression (eQTLs), SNPs, the spatial genome organisation, and protein-protein interaction to identify both cis and trans-acting tissue-specific regulations associated with coronary artery disease.
 We then constructed tissue-specific regulatory networks, revealing five gene-gene interactions and one gene cluster unique to the coronary artery tissue.